1. Sornchai Looareesuwan Medal 2015

 An award will be offered at JITMM2015 for ‘Best Student Presentation’ at this year’s Meeting.
 Eligible applicants must be current M.Sc. or Ph.D. students, or a recent graduate (degree received in either 2014 or 2015).
 The top 5 abstracts will be selected on the basis of scientific merit for oral presentation.

 3. Poster Presentation Award

-All poster presentations at JITMM2015 will be considered for the ‘Poster Presentation Award’.
-Selection for an award is based on the following criteria: originality of the research question; innovativeness and logic of methodology; results, discussion and conclusion; and aesthetic presentation.
-The poster format must include an introduction, a materials and methods section, a results section, a discussion, and a conclusion.
+The poster presentation award will be selected from the presenters who delivered a “Turbo talk”.
+Selection for the award is based on the following criteria: originality of the research question; innovativeness and logic of methodology; results, discussion and conclusion; and aesthetic presentation.

 4. Travel Award

-Young researchers from low-income countries, who are interested in presenting their research work through an oral presentation or poster, can apply for travel award grants via the JITMM website.
-The Faculty of Tropical Medicine will provide 10 Travel Awards each worth 50,000 Baht.
-To qualify to receive the award, applicants must meet the criteria detailed on the JITMM website.
+Researchers from low & middle income countries, who are interested in presenting their research work through an oral presentation or poster, can apply for travel award grants via the JITMM website.

 The award will provide funding for airfare, accommodation & registration fees associated with the conference.